Nampalys Mendy: International career

-Mendy was born in France, and is of Senegalese descent.
+Mendy was born in France, and is Senegalese by descent.
 Mendy is a former French youth international having earned caps at the under-17, under-18, and under-19 levels.
 With the under-17 team, he went unnoticed by coach Philippe Bergeroo until the 2009 UEFA European Under-17 Championship when he was finally called up to the team.
 Mendy appeared in all three group stage matches as France were eliminated without winning a match.
 With the under-18 team, he made his debut on 29 October 2009 in a friendly match against the Denmark.

 Mendy was initially called up to the under-19 team in August 2010 only to play in the Sendai Cup in Japan, but due to his consistent performances domestically, Monaco coach Guy Lacombe convinced Bergeroo to make him a permanent part of the squad.
 He was officially called up to the under-19 team for qualification matches for the 2011 UEFA European Under-19 Championship.
 Mendy made his debut with the team in a 3–0 victory over San Marino and appeared as a starter in the next two qualification matches against Montenegro and Austria, as France won both matches to finish the round undefeated.

 On 9 November 2010, while still eligible to represent the under-19 and under-20 teams, Mendy was called up to the under-21 team for a friendly match against Russia.

 In March 2021, Mendy received a first call-up to the Senegal national team, making his debut in a goalless draw with Congo.

+Mendy was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history, with Mendy being named in CAF's Team of the Tournament.

+Mendy played in all four of Senegal's matches at the 2022 FIFA World Cup as the nation reached the round of 16 for the first time since its debut in 2002.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.

 Personal life

 Mendy is the cousin of fellow footballers Bafétimbi Gomis and Alexandre Mendy.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.